ONLINE HELP

 WINDEV, WINDEV Mobile and WEBDEV propose two types of masks:

 • the input masks that define the characters that can be typed in the controls found in a window or in a page.
-Sometimes, these masks can also be used to modify the case (uppercase/lowercase characters) of the values assigned to the window controls or to the page controls through programming.
+Sometimes, these masks can also be used to modify the case (uppercase/lowercase characters) of the values assigned to the window controls or to the page controls programmatically.

 • the display masks that define the characters that can be: